movidius/ncsdk/docs/configure_network.md

 img = cv2.imread('./dog.jpg') # using OpenCV for reading the image, it will be in BGR img=cv2.resize(img,(224,224)) # resize to 224x224 img-=[104,117,124] # subtract mean
-#run, get the result and print results per the synset_words.txt
+#Run, get the result and print results per the synset_words.txt
 graph.LoadTensor(img.astype(numpy.float16), 'user object')
 output, userobj = graph.GetResult()
 order = output.argsort()[::-1][:6]